natario1/CameraView/docs/_posts/2018-12-20-v1-migration-guide.md

 that avoids OOM errors, rotating the image on the fly, reading EXIF, and other horrible things belonging to v1.
 These picture snapshots will also work while taking videos.

+### Advanced feature: Preview Sizing

+We finally introduced a `setPreviewSize()` method which accepts a `SizeSelector`.
+The use of this method is discouraged if you don't know exactly what you are doing.
+The default preview size selector is already smart enough to

+- respect the picture/video aspect ratio
+- be a bit bigger than the view so that there is no upscaling

+There are not so many reason why you would use this method, other than, for example, control the frame processor size or, indirectly, the snapshots size.
+If what you are doing is just assigning an aspect ratio, for instance, please do so using `setPictureSize()` and `setVideoSize()`.

+**Note**: `getPreviewSize()` was removed as it has no useful meaning.

 ### CameraListener
 The listener interface brings two breaking signature changes: